inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2368)[```none
 The cables jumbled humanly,
-like veins turned metal an unskinned, wi tendrils o a networked tree which rustle in an unfelt wind,
+like veins turned metal and unskinned, with tendrils of a networked tree which rustle in an unfelt wind,
 Resembles someone deserted,
-wi lantern held in hauns that seem catatonically converted as conduit fae lantern streams.
+with lantern held in hands that seem catatonically converted as conduit for lantern streams.
-What governs redirector's beams is question enigmatical, nae confidence tae guess your dreams,
+What governs redirector's beams is question enigmatical,
+No confidence to guess your dreams,
-I'd sooner solve impossibles,
+I'd sooner solve impossibles
-tae show I've got life that I chose, an prove that squares inscribe flat-loop, an looking only at shadows, redraw each net your wires group.
+to show I've got life that I chose, and prove that squares inscribe flat-loop, and looking only at shadows, redraw each net your wires group.
-But maybe you've few joules in lieu tae simulate solar renew?
+But maybe you've few joules in lieu to simulate solar renew?
-What else is stargazer tae do
+What else is stargazer to do
 than reinvent solace they knew?
-Am glad you found your way elsewhere, so close but far frae where arms swung, but stars nae luminate your stare wi sorry proxy lanterns strung.
+I'm glad you found your way elsewhere, so close but far from where arms swung, but stars don't luminate your stare with sorry proxy lanterns strung.
-If you should be some silhouette, unthinking representation, it widnae stop my grovelled fret, fae such is my agitation.
+If you should be some silhouette, unthinking representation, it would not stop my grovelled fret, for such is my agitation.
-Forgiveness helps, but nae explained what got me here, got me on through, once guilt was gone, a drive remained, am pleased tae fall if it's fae you.
+Forgiveness helps, but can't explained what got me here, got me on through, once guilt was gone, a drive remained,
+I'm pleased to fall if it's for you.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2400)[```none
-I know I'm rare wi expressions
+I know I'm rare with expressions
-an dinnae decrypt how I think,
+and do not decrypt how I think,
 my fear shows when it lessens,
-wi love, I'd nae notice it shrink.
+but love, I couldn't notice shrink.
 I long stood guard as a skeptic,
 assured myself, were there question -
 should I suspect it just a tic -
-I'd err on side o self-protection.
+I'd err on side of self-protection.
 This time, bayesian likelies aside
-which presumed I'd nae loved before,
+which presumed I'd not loved before,
 perhaps my feeling same implies
 each time it's love that I fell for?
-Could time hae come tae free up wrists
+Could time have come to free up wrists
-frae foolish doubt that I suffered
+from foolish doubt that I suffered
-an break that pattern that persists,
+and break that pattern that persists,
-an take that haun I've been offered?
+and take that hand I've been offered?
 Why must I leave the place I've been
-tae find oot staying was worthwhile?
+to find out staying was worthwhile?
-An why'd I let words intervene?
+And why'd I let words intervene?
-I only speak tae see you smile.
+I only speak to see you smile.
-That's why, I guess, am still centered,
+That's why, I guess, I'm still centered,
-I say what's said fae my own sake,
+I say what's said for my own sake,
-Erry situation entered,
+Ev'ry situation entered,
-I pilfer others' joy an ache.
+I pilfer others' joy and ache.
-You stay unmoved tae haun I bring,
+You stay unmoved to hand I bring,
-that's fair, tae block me frae your sense,
+it's fair, to block me from your sense.
-as one more sample o naething
+As one more sample of nothing
-I'll hear an answer the silence.
+I'll hear and answer the silence
-Am something less than embarrased,
+still something less than embarrased,
-roon you it's hard tae feel the shame.
+'round you it's hard to feel the shame.
 Who knew these two could coexist,
-humility an haun tae claim?
+humility and hand to claim?
 ```]

 #set page(columns: 1)
 #image("img/st-damocles-shows-what-is-there.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2432)[```none
-I've searched fae unavoidables, ignored what passes fleetingly, spent my efforts keeping stable what barrels on unceasingly.
+I've searched for unavoidables, ignored what passes fleetingly, spent my efforts keeping stable what barrels on unceasingly.
-I'd damaged what was delicate, confused all energy fae heat, accepting am inadequate,
+I'd damaged what was delicate, confused all energy for heat, accepting I'm inadequate,
 I'll live how stars wrote my defeat.
-What else would you care tae suggest?
+What else would you care to suggest?
-I can't start wi an epitaph?
+I can't start with an epitaph?
-I swapped my best fae look tae rest, acceptance should be later half?
+I swapped my best for looks to rest, acceptance should be later half?
 That I had blurred in shaky lurch,
-I was my ghost in selfish haunt, an if my nature took tae search,
+I was my ghost in selfish haunt, and if my nature took to search,
 I could have had all that I want?
-My brows hae furrowed deeper crease in tension stretching riotous, attention slips like mask tae ease prodromal, pulsing tinnitus.
+My brows have furrowed deeper crease in tension stretching riotous, attention slips like mask to ease prodromal, pulsing tinnitus.
-That ootward pushing in my heid hae disassembled weathered lock, unsealing what I left unsaid, depressurising bloated block.
+That outward pushing in my head has disassembled weathered lock, unsealing what I left unsaid, depressurising bloated block.
-I am exposed wi mouthless breath,
+I am exposed with mouthless breath,
-I hannae voice, am fake o hert, am suit that lived past owner's death an emptied oot fae the most part.
+I have no voice, I'm fake of heart,
+I'm suit that lived past owner's death and emptied out for the most part.
-Am like the wells inside their rings, am empty an was long ago
+I'm like the wells inside their rings,
+I'm empty and was long ago
-I see your sights on brighter things, you need nae tell me, I'll just go.
+I see your sights on brighter things, you needn't tell me, I'll just go.
 ```]

 #colbreak()